 How to Make Calabazas Dulces (Mexican Candied Pumpkin)

-Calabazas dulces, also known as calabaza en tacha, is a seasonal Mexican dessert made from sweetened pumpkin that’s simmered in a spiced piloncillo syrup.
-It is especially delicious in the fall and to celebrate Day of the Dead.
+Calabazas dulces, also known as calabaza en tacha, is a seasonal Mexican dessert made from sweetened pumpkin that’s simmered in a piloncillo syrup until it’s tender and flavorful.
+It is especially delicious in the fall and is a traditional food to enjoy for Day of the Dead.

 • calabaza dulce